+When you purchase a new construction home, there are several hidden costs that you might not think about.
+The normal costs of homeownership like mortgage payments (e.g., principal and interest), property taxes, homeowner’s insurance, and utilities are obvious.
 Other costs, though, can come as something of a surprise.
 When we bought our home (a new build house), a few years ago, we were so focused on the process of buying a home that we didn’t really take into account some of the costs that can come with a new house.

 Still, we were surprised at the costs involved, from purchasing fencing materials to buying the wood for the garden boxes.
-We ended up doing the landscaping in stages, over the course of three years, in order to better afford the expense.
+We ended up doing the landscaping in stages, over the course of three years, to better afford the expense.

 As we moved our possessions into our new home, it occurred to us that we had nothing to cover the windows.
-Since we live in a subdivision, this really isn’t an acceptable state of affairs.
+Since we live in a subdivision, this isn’t an acceptable state of affairs.
 So, even as we prepared for our first night, we needed to buy some window treatments.
 We wrote down the measurements for all our windows and headed to the store.

 While you can usually hang blinds without buying more than the kit containing them, curtains are another matter.
 We had to buy curtain rods to go with the curtains.
 Since we had lived in rentals up to that point, we had always taken window treatments for granted.
 It didn’t even occur to us to think that we would need them.
 The same was true of shower curtains — and shower rods.

-You might think that newer homes are more energy efficient, but you may not have considered that:
+You might think that newer homes are more energy-efficient, but you may not have considered that:

-For instance, we had moved to an apartment that uses electricity for everything once and we would never do it again because heating the home and making hot water during the winter time was ridiculously expensive.
+For instance, we had moved to an apartment that uses electricity for everything once, and we would never do it again because heating the home and making hot water during the wintertime was ridiculously expensive.

-Many first-time homeowners may not be aware that certain houses, especially those in gated communities, townhouses, and condos, come with an extra cost in the form of Home Owner Association (HOA) Fee or Condo Fee.
+Many first-time homeowners may not be aware that certain houses, especially those in gated communities, townhouses, and condos, come with an extra cost in the form of Home Owner Association (HOA) Fee and/or Condo Fee.
 This could range from several hundred dollars a year, or several hundred dollars a month!
 So be sure to ask about these fees before you jump in.

-If the house is built on an empty lot, you might be surprised by the following year property tax as the city adjusts the value of the property (now with the brand new house sitting on the previously empty land).
+If the house is built on an empty lot, you might be surprised by the following year’s property tax as the city adjusts the value of the property (now with the brand new house sitting on the previously empty land).
 Depending on where you live and what was built over the land, your property tax bill could easily double the original amount.

-If you are moving into a larger place, you might want more furniture.
+If you are moving to a larger place, you might want more furniture.
 In our case, our new home was slightly smaller than our rental, so we didn’t buy any new furniture when we moved in.
-Furniture can be an especial challenge if you have been living in a partially furnished rental.
+Furniture can be a challenge if you have been living in a partially furnished rental.
 The first apartment we lived in after we married came with a kitchen table and chairs, as well as a TV stand (or an entertainment center).
 When we moved to our next rental, we realized that we needed a table, and possibly something to put the television on (but that could wait).

 Before you move into your new home, consider what you have already, and what will be left behind.
 There is a chance that you will want to buy more furniture items if you aren’t going to have what you are used to.